urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 # Requirements

-To use this SDK, you need .NET Core 2.0 or later.
+To use this SDK, you need .NET Core 6.0 or later.

 # Installation

-You can install the SDK via NuGet:
+Nuget:

 ```bash
 dotnet add package urlbox.sdk.dotnet